JimmyKenMerchant/RaspberryPi/sound_box/README.md

 	 * Value of `SND32_MODULATION_RANGE` sets range (interval) of highest-lowest frequency.
 This value affects the sound after changing note of Music code.

 * The sampling rate is adjusted to 3.1680Khz in A4.
 This rate varies on each note, depending on share/include/snd32/soundadjust.h.

+* MIDI IN has outputting priority.
+If MIDI IN makes note on, Music code stops.

 ## Draft